pingcap/docs/sql-statements/sql-statement-split-region.md

         partition p3 values less than (MAXVALUE) );
     ```

-2. If you want to pre-split the data in the range [0,10000] of the `p1` partition into two Regions, the example statement is as follows:
+2. Suppose that you want to split the data in the `[0,10000]` range of the `p1` partition into two Regions.
+The example statement is as follows:

     {{< copyable "sql" >}}